Would you eat a McDonalds Big Mac that was out-of-date, had been dropped on the floor, and made with a stranger’s bare hands?

 How does EQMS do that?

 EQMS, as the name suggests, is a piece of quality management software that joins an organization’s quality control processes together, and collects and displays key quality control data from those processes.
-Data on metrics such as the number of inaccuracies, maintenance frequencies, and speed of production enables organizations to spot issues, stay compliant, and keep quality levels consistently high.
+Data on metrics such as the number of inaccuracies, maintenance frequencies, and speed of production enables organizations to spot issues, maintain regulatory compliance, and keep quality levels consistently high.

 “EQMS centralizes, standardizes, and streamlines quality content and processes throughout the value chain, enabling cross-functional communication and collaboration on critical issues” – CDN2, Unlocking the Value of Enterprise Quality Management Software